Did you ever read ancient stories of war when cities had great walls that prevented attackers from taking over the cities?

 Not all bacteria cells in the body are harmful.
 Some bacteria contribute to the normal functions of the body.
-For instance, some bacteria reside in the vagina, preventing the growth of yeast.
+For instance, some bacteria prevent the growth of yeast.
 Cephalexin does not differentiate ‘good’ bacteria from ‘bad’ bacteria.

-It can destroy the protective bacteria in the vagina, allowing the growth of yeast.
-This causes vaginal thrush.
+It can destroy the protective bacteria, allowing the growth of yeast.
+This causes thrush.
 Similarly, cephalexin can destroy good bacteria in the mouth, resulting in whitish patches on the tongue known as oral thrush.

 4. Other Side Effects

 Other side effects of Cephalexin include; a headache, dizziness, aches and pains, and fatigue (constant tiredness).
 It is advisable to let your doctor know the side effects you may be experiencing, so you can be appropriately monitored.

 Here are a few general rules to follow when taking cephalexin.
 These rules, if well adhered to, help make the course of therapy more bearable.